 These Mistakes Will Ruin Your Chances of Getting Child Custody

-Divorce can be quite the draining process, without the added stress of trying to navigate it with children involved.
+Colorado divorce can be quite a draining process, without the added stress of trying to navigate it with children involved.

 However, regardless of the amount of stress that you might be dealing with, in the eyes of the court, every action you take both during and outside of legal proceedings can have a huge impact on your child custody battle.

-Understanding what can be used against you in a custody battle and avoiding these issues from the very start can save you a lot of heartaches, time, and money in the long run.
+Understanding what can be used against you in a custody battle and avoiding these issues from the very start can save you a lot of heartache, time, and money in the long run.

 The Reigning King of What Can Be Used Against You in a Custody Battle: Verbal or Physical Altercations

 We wanted to start with the most simple pitfall to avoid: